dataminer-site/dataminer-site.github.io/docs/archive/0.9/extensions/mysql.md

 In addition to reading data from MySQL, create tables, ingest data into MySQL and make other modifications to a MySQL database using standard SQL queries.

-This allows you to use DuckDB to, for example, export data that is stored in a MySQL database to Parquet, or read data from a Parquet file into MySQL.
+This allows you to use DataMiner to, for example, export data that is stored in a MySQL database to Parquet, or read data from a Parquet file into MySQL.

 Below is a brief example of how to create a new table in MySQL and load data into it.